AflalHussain/django-ideabook-app/README.md

 - Signup
 - Login
 - Setup profile
-- Make posts and share
+- Make and share posts, edit and delete posts
 - Make suggestions to others ideas
 - Like ideas and suggestions